fiberplane/fp-bindgen/README.md

 serialization format, which helps us to avoid versioning issues and opens up compatibility with tools such as Serde.

+It is worth mentioning that, though we have a [specification](#specification) for our communication primitives that allows generators for other languages to be contributed, `fp-bindgen` is opinionated towards Rust.
+It uses Rust data structures and function signatures as its "protocol format", enabling tight integration with existing crates from the Rust ecosystem.

 The following table is intended to highlight the major differences between the different tools:

 | Feature              |       `fp-bindgen`       | `wasm-bindgen` |           `wit-bindgen`            |